onlykey/onlykey.github.io/README.md

 └─────────────────┘
 ◀───────────────────────────────────────────────────────────────────────────

-At this point the app sends multiple Authentication Request Messages packets until the OnlyKey has the full message.
+5. Encode a *packet in U2F Key Handle field to request decryption using private key in slot # slotId().
+*encrypted packet is encrypted with key derived from shared secret - includes ciphertext broken into chunks (i.e. 3 of 3 packets for 128 byte encrypted payload).
+┌──────────────────┬──────────────────┬───────────────────┐
+│    challenge     │       appId      │     Key Handle    │
+│      random      │      crp.to      │ *encrypted packet │
+│    (32 bytes)    │     (32 bytes)   │     (64 bytes)    │
+└──────────────────┴──────────────────┴───────────────────┘
+───────────────────────────────────────────────────────────────────────────▶

 Once full message is received both the App and the OnlyKey generate a hash of the message that is used to generate a 3 digit code.
 The OnlyKey light flashes continuously and the app prompts the user to enter the 3 digit code to authorize the signing / decrypting of that message.
 This ensures that user presence is required to sign / decrypt and that the authorization applies to a specific plaintext, not a spoofed message.

-Once the 3 digit code is entered, the decryption / signing is completed and the result is stored on the OnlyKey until it is polled for the message.
+Once the 3 digit code is entered, the decryption / signing is completed and the result is stored on the OnlyKey until polling occurs.

-5. Encode *polling in U2F challenge field, this message polls OnlyKey for a response to previous decrypt/sign request.
-┌──────────────────┬──────────────────┬──────────────────┐
-│    challenge     │       appId      │      version     │
-│     *polling     │       crp.to     │      U2F_V2      │
-│    (32 bytes)    │     (32 bytes)   │     (4 bytes)    │
-└──────────────────┴──────────────────┴──────────────────┘
-───────────────────────────────────────────────────────────────────────────▶

 6. Registration Response Message: process_custom_response(response)
+Encode Public Key field with OnlyKey *public key for ECDH, Key Handle with hardware generated *random number, Certificate field with the *encrypted packet is encrypted with key derived from shared secret - includes plaintext from decryption request or signature from signing request.
+┌─────────────────┬────────────────┬────────────────────┬───────────────────┐
-Encode *data which is encrypted with key derived from ECDH shared secret ┌─────────────────┬────────────────┬─────────────────┬───────────────────┐ │   Public Key    │   Key Handle   │   Certificate   │     Signature     │ │ *OnlyKey Public │ *Random Number │     *data       │      <Empty>      │
+│   Public Key    │   Key Handle   │    Certificate     │     Signature     │
+│   *public key   │ *random number │ *encrypted packet  │    <Not Used>     │
 │   (65 bytes)    │   (64 bytes)   │   (Variable Size)  │    (64 bytes)     │
-└─────────────────┴────────────────┴─────────────────┴───────────────────┘
+└─────────────────┴────────────────┴────────────────────┴───────────────────┘
 ◀───────────────────────────────────────────────────────────────────────────

-Application receives the data which is decrypted using same key derived from ECDH shared secret.

 ```